 Bedrolls are durable and versatile, perfect for the outdoorsman (or woman).

-Let’s talk about what a bedroll is, the features, benefits, and who might not want to use a bedroll.
+Let’s talk about what a bedroll is, its features, benefits, and who might not want to use a bedroll.

 You can build a bedroll to serve your needs.
 Then, depending on the season, you can add more or fewer blankets to your roll.
 This can increase or decrease the weight accordingly.

-If you choose a treated fabric material, this can help keep you warm and dry in poor weather conditions without the need to carry a tent with you.
+Choosing a treated fabric material can help keep you warm and dry in poor weather conditions without the need to carry a tent with you.

 You can use straps to carry a bedroll if you are hiking, and it’s kind of like having shelter and your bed all in one rolled-up package.

 You might think of a bedroll (and rightfully so) as something old-timers or cowboys used back in the day.
-While this is true, a bedroll is still a viable option for today’s outdoorsy people.
+While this is true, a bedroll is still viable for today’s outdoorsy people.

 Here are some features and benefits that make a bedroll a solid option:

 - Customizable: You can build a bedroll however you want.
-Many people use a heavy-duty treated fabric as the outer layer, so you are free to choose whatever blankets you want to carry inside the bedroll with you.
-You can roll up a wool blanket or two depending on the conditions you expect.
+Many people use a heavy-duty treated fabric as the outer layer, so you can choose whatever blankets you want to carry inside the bedroll.
+Depending on your expected conditions, you can roll up a wool blanket or two.

-- No need for a tent: If you are truly “roughing it,” you really don’t need to take a tent with you as the bedroll can provide you with protection from the weather.
+- No need for a tent: If you are truly “roughing it,” you don’t need to take a tent with you as the bedroll can protect you from the weather.

 - You don’t need a mattress (unless you want one): The great thing about a bedroll is you can make your bed wherever you want to.
 Feel free to pile up a soft bed of leaves to sleep on.
-You can roll up a thin air mattress inside your bedroll if you want, but it’s not necessary and adds bulk.
+You can roll up a thin air mattress inside your bedroll, but it’s unnecessary and adds bulk.

 - Carry other gear inside: Depending on how many blankets you pack in your bedroll, you can conceivably pack clothing, a towel, or other supplies inside the bedroll too.
 This means you have more stuff packed away to keep your hands free.

 - Versatile: A bedroll can be used in a variety of weather conditions.
-You can even use the outer layer to build a shelter if you need it.
+You can even use the outer layer to build a shelter if needed.
 If the conditions are moderate, you might only need to take one blanket to sleep in.
 If the conditions call for more blankets, feel free to pack more.

-Honestly, if you are using a bedroll, you may not need a traditional sleeping bag at all.
+If you use a bedroll, you may not need a traditional sleeping bag at all.
 It really depends on how you like to camp and what the conditions call for.

 Remember, years ago, they didn’t have all the fancy camping gear we have today, and somehow, folks made it just fine.